rackerlabs/docs-core-infra-user-guide/cloud-interfaces/CLI/nova.rst

 including how to install the client on most popular operating systems:

-* in the Cloud Servers API documentation at
+* In the Cloud Servers API documentation at
   `Install the nova Client with the Cloud Networks Extension <http://docs.rackspace.com/servers/api/v2/cs-gettingstarted/content/section_gs_install_nova.html>`__
-* in the Knowledge Center at
+* In the Knowledge Center at
   `Using python-novaclient with the Rackspace Cloud <http://www.rackspace.com/knowledge_center/article/using-python-novaclient-with-the-rackspace-cloud>`__

 After you have novaclient installed, you will need to set up your